 (So really… we’re saving the world here, folks.)

-Speech therapy is great and sure I want you to know how to say “poP” with a strong tail sound…
+Speech therapy is great and sure I want the kid to understand that “poP” has a tail sound…

 but what I really want is for that little person to be able to function beautifully in their environment.
 (Or at least to the best of their ability.)